The UVA Cancer Center Mission

 The mission of the University of Virginia (UVA) Cancer Center is to reduce the burden of cancer for the patients of today, through skilled, integrated, and compassionate care and to eliminate the threat of cancer for the patients of tomorrow, through research and education in an environment that promotes diversity and equity.

-We've been designated by the NCI as a Comprehensive Cancer Center, the only cancer center with this recognition in Virginia.
+We've been designated by the National Cancer Institute as a Comprehensive Cancer Center, the only cancer center with this recognition in Virginia.
 This means we provide the premier patient experience, from diagnosis through survivorship, and become the cancer center of choice for our region.

 Statement on Diversity

 For over 30 years, the University of Virginia Cancer Center has been conducting cutting-edge cancer research and providing exceptional cancer care to its community.
 The Cancer Center recognizes that diversity results in creative energy and innovative insights which are essential for the intellectual rigor of the Cancer Center and the social fabric of its community.
-As an NCI-designated Cancer Center and a scholarly community, the Cancer Center embraces its internal and external communities of all racial, ethnic, cultural, socio-economic, ableness, national and international backgrounds, without regard to religion, age, gender, sexual orientation, gender identity, or political affiliation.
+As an NCI-designated comprehensive cancer center and a scholarly community, UVA Cancer Center embraces its internal and external communities of all racial, ethnic, cultural, socio-economic, ableness, national and international backgrounds, without regard to religion, age, gender, sexual orientation, gender identity, or political affiliation.

-The Cancer Center is committed to promoting inclusion and equity among its internal and external communities by creating an environment that supports and enables the success of a diverse community.
-The Cancer Center celebrates diversity in all its human dimensions, and sponsors and supports opportunities that allow for respectful and civil interactions among all individuals associated with the Cancer Center.
+UVA Cancer Center is committed to promoting inclusion and equity among its internal and external communities by creating an environment that supports and enables the success of a diverse community.
+The Cancer Center celebrates diversity in all its human dimensions, and sponsors and supports opportunities that allow for respectful and civil interactions among all individuals associated with UVA Cancer Center.

 Who We Are

-See who leads us: meet the Cancer Center leadership team.
+See who leads us: meet the UVA Cancer Center leadership team.